senekor/rust-workshop/invitation.md

 ## What to expect

-- You will get an overview of what the language has to offer and how to find all the information you need.
+- You will get an overview of what the language has to offer and how to find all the information you need to be productive in it.
 - You will get hands-on experience with all of the core language features solving purpose-built exercises.
 - You will spend enough time with Rust's standout features to understand and experience how they uniquely empower you to write great software.
 - You will learn how to find, evaluate and use libraries to get things done quickly.